-Lavandula angustifolia 'Hidcote' is a compact lavender, suitable for growing in borders or as dwarf hedging.
-It's one of the most popular lavenders with its dense silver-grey foliage, covered in fragrant, blue flower spikes in mid-summer.
-The Royal Horticultural Society has given it the Award of Garden Merit (AGM).
+Lavandula angustifolia 'Hidcote' is a compact lavender, suitable for growing in borders or as dwarf hedging – it looks lovely lining a path.
+Named after Hidcote, the beautiful Arts & Crafts garden in Gloucestershire, it's one of the most popular lavenders.
+Its dense silver-grey foliage, covered in fragrant, dark violet-blue dense flower spikes in mid-summer.
+It is fully hardy and does well in the UK climate, even in northern areas.
+The Royal Horticultural Society has given it its prestigious Award of Garden Merit (AGM).

-For best results, grow Lavandula angustifolia 'Hidcote' in well-drained soil in full sun.
-Cut back the flower stalks after they have finished, and then trim back plants in April, if necessary.
+For best results, grow lavender 'Hidcote' in well-drained soil in full sun.
+Cut back the flower stalks after they have finished, and then trim back plants in April, to keep them neat and bushy.
+Do not cut into old wood as it may not resprout.
+'Hidcote' lavender grows at a rate of around 10cm per year and reaches around 75cm x 60cm.